Learning how to care for a stroke patient at home is all about putting yourself in the survivor’s shoes.

 3. Talk with social workers or case managers for tips

-Although social workers and case managers are not medical professionals, they are an essential part of the stroke recovery team.
-You should be sure to ask them any questions you’re unsure of.
+Social workers and case managers are an essential part of the stroke recovery team.
+Don’t hesitate to ask them any questions if you are having difficulty understanding any part of home care.
 They can provide you with critical information about things like home modifications and insurance coverage after discharge.

 4. Talk with an OT for house modification recommendations

-Stroke patients are at high risk of falling due to common balance problems after stroke.
-Making home modifications, like installing grab bars and non-slip mats, can improve your loved one’s safety.
+Stroke patients are at high risk of falling due to common balance problems or one sided visual neglect after a stroke.
+Making home modifications, like installing grab bars and non-slip mats, as well as decreasing clutter the home can improve your loved one’s safety.

 While we have excellent home modification recommendations here on the blog, your loved one’s occupational therapist is also a great resource.